Instruction exceptions

 The software does not use all of the information stored in the processor configuration.
 The STI configuration, fault file configuration, and watchdog timer are all used by the software.

 In the case of the watchdog timer, you can set the timeout value to zero to disable the watchdog timer while emulating.
 Note that the processor will fault immediately upon being switched into Run mode if the watchdog timer is set to zero.
+You can use the fault options dialog to set how the software handles the watchdog timer. |

 Processor Input Interrupt (PII)